 Learning Aims for Master’s Programs

-Goal 1: Ethical Conduct Students will conduct themselves in accordance with the American Psychological Association Ethics Code in all interactions and activities in their roles as graduate students and will demonstrate the effective application of ethical decision-making processes when confronted with ethical dilemmas.
+- Ethical Conduct - Students will conduct themselves in accordance with the American Psychological Association Ethics Code in all interactions and activities in their roles as graduate students and will demonstrate the effective application of ethical decision-making processes when confronted with ethical dilemmas

-Goal 3: Professional and Personal Demeanor Students will display professional conduct to include written and verbal communications, attire, and interactions appropriate to all settings where students represent Loyola University Maryland aligned with departmental and agency policy.
+- Professional and Personal Demeanor - Students will display professional conduct to include written and verbal communications, attire, and interactions appropriate to all settings where students represent Loyola University Maryland aligned with departmental and agency policy.

-Goal 4: Research and Scholarship Students will apply the scientific approach to evaluate psychological information and to use this information in professional settings(Practitioner and Thesis Tracks).
+- Research and Scholarship - Students will apply the scientific approach to evaluate psychological information and to use this information in professional settings(Practitioner and Thesis Tracks).
 Students will conduct scientific studies to generate new knowledge and will communicate their findings effectively (Thesis Track).

-Goal 5: Appraisal and Assessment Students will act in accordance with professional standards in the selection, use, scoring, and interpretation of appraisal and assessment measures appropriate to each client’s referral question.
+- Appraisal and Assessment Students - will act in accordance with professional standards in the selection, use, scoring, and interpretation of appraisal and assessment measures appropriate to each client’s referral question.
 Students will use this information to inform case conceptualization and diagnosis and effectively communicate these findings to clients and referral sources.

-Goal 6: Treatment and Intervention Students will demonstrate the ability to develop and implement evidence–based treatment and intervention plans with groups and individuals from a diverse society.
+- Treatment and Intervention - Students will demonstrate the ability to develop and implement evidence–based treatment and intervention plans with groups and individuals from a diverse society.

-Goal 7: Supervision Students will actively participate in and effectively utilize supervision while engaged in professional activities.
+- Supervision - Students will actively participate in and effectively utilize supervision while engaged in professional activities.
 Students will seek out additional supervision when warranted and will be receptive to feedback from supervisors.
 Students will be aware of and receive/provide supervision in accordance with the standards of their profession’s code of ethics and with sensitivity to individual differences.